Variationally Regularized Graph-based Representation Learning for Electronic Health Records: Related Work

-Self-attention, comparable to CNN in encoding features from sequential data, requires less computation time and out-preforms CNN in sequence generating tasks like machine translation\cite{NIPS2017_7181}.
-Similar to replacing convolutional block with self-attention, Graph Attention Network (\textbf{GAT}) \cite{velickovic2018graph} attends each node in the graph on its neighbouring nodes and itself to learn localized features instead of using spectral filters.
-In this architecture, GAT can assign different importance to edges, which increases the model capacity and interpretability as well as learns graph structures itself by attention weights.
+Compared to previous methods, the Graph Convolutional Networks (GCN) \cite{Bruna2013SpectralNA, DBLP:journals/corr/HenaffBL15} are more flexible in learning graph representations.
+GCN generalizes translation-invariant convolution filters in standard convolutional neural networks (CNN) to a non-Euclidean localized filter \cite{DBLP:journals/corr/HenaffBL15}, that can be applied to various non-grid data.
+GCN can be applied to learning representations of node features and graph structure through semi-supervised learning for node classification \cite{DBLP:journals/corr/KipfW16}.
+This work provides an approach for generating labels for unknown nodes given graph structures and node features.
+Self-attention, comparable to CNN in encoding features from spatial or sequential data \cite{Cordonnier2020On}, requires less computation time and out-preforms CNN in language and vision tasks \cite{NIPS2017_7181, DBLP:journals/corr/abs-1906-05909}.
+Similar to replacing convolutional block with self-attention, Graph Attention Network (GAT) \cite{velickovic2018graph} attends each node in the graph on its neighbouring nodes and itself to learn localized features instead of using GCN spectral filters.
+In this architecture, GAT can assign different importance to edges, which increases the model capacity and interpretability, and learns graph structures themselves via attention parameters.

-Inspired by these recent works, we construct a EHR graph by taking each EHR feature as a node, initially imposing a fully connected structure on them, and implicitly learning their graph structure via self-attention mechanism in GAT.
-Some previous research also model EHR represetation with in graph structure: MiME\cite{DBLP:journals/corr/abs-1810-09593} builds tree structures on visit level representations; GRAM\cite{DBLP:journals/corr/ChoiBSSS16a} leverages external knowledge DAG.
-However, a well defined graph is necessary for these methods, which is a great limitation on generality.
-A recent work introduced Graph Convolution Transformer on EHR \cite{DBLP:journals/corr/abs-1906-04716}, an architecture which learns graph structure with Transformers without graph structure and regularizes learned structures via medical graph structure, if known structure exists.
-This work addressed the difficulty in manually constructing graphs and exploited graph properties of EHR with an average-pooled visit representation for supervised learning tasks (readmission, morality prediction) or self-supervised learning tasks (graph reconstruction, masked diagnosis categorizing) tasks.

-Our paper approaches disease prediction with latent graph structure of EHR in a different way: we introduce a 2-layer GAT on EHR data, a model that predicts labels for outcome nodes based on hidden variables computed from their connections to nodes in original EHR graph and corresponding node representations.
-This enables our outcomes to both attend to other nodes in the graph as well as to each other, if there are more than one outcomes.